How to eat healthy

 Despite the shifting awareness about natural health, public attitude to food, health and nutrition, alongside the motivations and tactics of the food corporations we so heavily rely upon.
-Many will comfortably claim the title of ‘health conscious individual’, yet a few basic questions will show that they are concerned with either the short-term effects of diet or the aesthetic results, rather than being healthy for the rest of their lives.
+Many will comfortably claim the title of ‘health-conscious individual’, yet a few basic questions will show that they are concerned with either the short-term effects of diet or the aesthetic results, rather than being healthy for the rest of their lives.

-Speak to a stranger on the street about GMO and you will likely find that few know what the term stands for, let alone the shocking long-term effects of such products on their body and the permanent detriment to the planet.
-Some may still believe the official hype that GMO is a benefit, due to lack of enquiry; a little digging would uncover that GMO foods are also dangerous to the environment.
+Speak to a stranger on the street about GMOs and you will likely find that few know what the term stands for, let alone the shocking long-term effects of such products on their body and the permanent detriment to the planet.
+Some may still believe the official hype that GMOs is a benefit, due to lack of enquiry; a little digging would uncover that GMO foods are also dangerous to the environment.

 Despite the vast range of accessible information on the internet, ‘healthy eating’ is a loosely defined term.
 Buying into supermarkets’ antioxidant tea marketing and cutting out a few detrimental fats from the diet, as well as opting for that same supermarket’s lean chicken (without any consideration of where that chicken came from, what it went through, what additives it contains, and why) gives people a false sense of security.